leopardracer/trinity-v0/jigg/README.md

 ### Server + Garbler/Evaluator

 The server may also run as a garbler or evaluator.
-You can acheive this by running the server with the same arguments as a party:
+You can achieve this by running the server with the same arguments as a party:
 ```shell
 node demo/server.js <port> <role> <input> <encoding> <circuitName>